pranjalchakraborty/Silkroad_S1API/README.md

     * NPC responses should reflect the product type, quality, and necessary effects requested.
     * When updating to new versions, change placeholder/dummy product effects and qualities to real effects from `s1api` once supported, and implement rewards based on effects and quality.

----

-We hope you enjoy the NPC Custom Buyers & Dealers Expansion Mod!
-Your feedback and contributions are welcome.

 ## Checklist to Release